 Gaining insight from Google Analytics

 The perils associated with raw vegetables

-Braden has also written an Oral Allergy Syndrome Cookbook, which helps home cooks navigate allergies to raw fruits and vegetables.
+Braden wrote an Oral Allergy Syndrome Cookbook, which helps home cooks navigate their allergies to raw fruits and vegetables.
 His books teach people how to cook vegetables without destroying the taste or turning them into mush.
 Although he’s not a best-selling author (yet), Braden is a frequent lecturer at the Rensselaer Polytechnic Institute Lally School of Management, Union Graduate College, Clarkson University and Siena College, where he presents on topics such as marketing for higher technology.
 He earned his BA from Marist College and is a certified account manager.

 Each year, Braden and his wife Melissa host a fundraising event for LQTS (Long QT Syndrome) through the SADS Foundation.
 Over the past decade, they have raised more than $100,000.
 His favorite time spent is at home with his baby girls Cora and Kate.